kippnorcal/google_classroom/README.md

 docker-compose up --build
 ```

-You can also pass through the `PULL_` and `DEBUG` environment variables from the command line.
+You can also use the command line instead of environment variables to specify which endpoints to run.
+For a list of all command line arguments, run `docker-compose run app --help`.

 ```
 docker-compose build
 docker-compose run app --teachers --students --guardians
 ```

-For a list of all command line arguments, run `docker-compose run app --help`.

 ## Running tests